 The number of separation violations has varied widely during the past decade.
 From 2002-2004, the BSCC reported zero violations.
 A high of 44 violations was reported in 2005 with immediate decreases in subsequent years until 2010 when there were no violations of the separation core requirement.
 As stated in California's previous Three-Year Plan, there was one documented situation which resulted in noncompliance with 42 U.S.C. § 5633(a)(12) during 2014.
 It resulted in an immediate removal of the youth with subsequent technical assistance provided to the facility.
-There were zero reported violations during the October 1, 2015 to September 30, 2016 federal fiscal year reporting period.
+There were zero violations reported during the 2017 reporting period.

-Targeted training and technical assistance continue to be provided at all levels of service to ensure compliance with the separation core requirement.
-Where there are isolated incidents of violations (such as the case in 2014), the BSCC collaborates with service providers at all levels of the juvenile justice system to try and ensure that such violations do not occur in the future.
+Targeted training and technical assistance continues to be provided at all levels of service to ensure compliance with the separation core requirement.
+Where there are isolated incidents of violations (such as the case in 2014), the BSCC collaborates with service providers at all levels of the juvenile justice system to ensure that such violations do not occur in the future.
+During onsite inspections Field Representatives review facility policy and practice providing technical assistance on separation as needed.